-Although firms had also been liquidated earlier, that constituted administrative selection, because the death sentence or the reprieve came from the bureaucracy.
+Although firms had also been liquidated earlier, that constituted administrative selections, because the death sentence or the reprieve came from the bureaucracy.
 Now one can see the first signs of natural selection.
 The latter, once it really develops to the full, will take place as a decentralized market process.
 Instead of matters of life and death being decided by an arm of the state, proceedings against defaulting debtors will be taken by creditors acting in their own best financial interest.

-In fact, there has been liquidation legislation on the statute books in Hungary for some time, and the legal framework for the exit of insolvent firms was available in other respects as well.
+In fact, there has been liquidation legislation on the statute books in Hungary for some time, and the legal framework for the exit of insolvent firms was available in

+12 On the position of loss-making state-owned firms, see the article by Mária Morá (1991) and the other respects as well.
 These were not taken advantage of before, but it now seems as if there is a movement to do so.
 A surge of liquidations in the state sector is forecast for this year, and if it takes place, it will be accurate to say that the budget constraint has hardened.